Finnoy Travel - Travel Stories and Reviews

 No1 Lounge is located in terminal 3 in the security area.
 You don't need to pass passport control to access this lounge.

-At the airport there are clear signs so getting lost is not probable.
-You just need to follow signs for the area called Lounge F and you will find No1 lounge easily.
+There are clear signs at the airport, so getting lost is not probable.
+You must follow signs for the area called Lounge F, and you will find No1 lounge easily.
 Be prepared that the walking distance may be long.
-Be also prepared that accessing your gate after your visit to the lounge may take a long time.
+Be also prepared that accessing your gate after visiting the lounge may take a long time.

-If you are a connecting passenger, you need to pass a security check before accessing the transit area.
-This may take time up to 30 minutes, so basically for a quick transfer, we do not recommend a lounge visit due to time constraints.
+If you are a connecting passenger, you must pass a security check before accessing the transit area.
+This may take up to 30 minutes, so basically, for a quick transfer, we do not recommend a lounge visit due to time constraints.

 Environment and Catering in the No1 Lounge

-No1 Lounge was peaceful as business lounges usually are.
+No1 Lounge was peaceful,l as business lounges usually are.
 However, it was quite crowded inside.
-London Heathrow is a busy airport and during busy hours, it may be impossible to access the lounge at all.
-We have been in the same lounge before and we have noticed the same, being crowded.
+London Heathrow is a busy airport, and accessing the lounge during busy hours may be impossible.
+We have been in the same lounge before, and we have noticed that it is crowded.

-There are comfortable chairs and some work desks in the lounge.
+The lounge has comfortable chairs and some work desks.
 There is also a bar desk where you can order complimentary food and drinks.
 You can have your small, cold snacks from the buffet tables.

-In addition to the food, there are other services available.
+Besides the food, other services are available.
 Wi-Fi is working well.
 They have a varied collection of newspapers.
-The toilets are clean and you can access a shower for free.
-Of course, you will easily find sockets to charge your electronic devices too.
+The toilets are clean, and you can access a shower for free.
+Of course, you will easily find sockets to charge your electronic devices, too.

 Our Rating